streamingfast/substreams/docs/glossary/glossary.md

 A sink can be a [Postgres database](https://substreams.streamingfast.io/developers-guide/sink-targets/substreams-sink-postgres), [a file](https://substreams.streamingfast.io/developers-guide/sink-targets/substreams-sink-files) or a [custom solution of your choice](https://substreams.streamingfast.io/developers-guide/sink-targets/custom-sink-js).

 ## Substreams-powered Subgraph
-When a Subgraph acts as a sink for your Substreams, you call it [Substreams-powered Subgraph](https://thegraph.com/docs/en/cookbook/substreams-powered-subgraphs/).
+When a Subgraph acts as a sink for your Substreams, you call it a [Substreams-powered Subgraph](https://thegraph.com/docs/en/cookbook/substreams-powered-subgraphs/).

 The Subgraph Sink is one of the _official sinks_ supported by Substreams, and can help you index your Subgraph way faster!